-The majority of us like you and I were brought up in way as to not express our emotions.
-Don’t be controversial.
-Don’t be unique.
+The majority of us were brought up in way as to not express our emotions: don’t be controversial. don’t be unique.
 Don’t do anything ‘crazy’, ‘stupid’ or ‘selfish’.
-You need to be ‘useful’ to society.
-Straying from the conventional path is seen as ‘rebellious’.
-Expressing yourself openly about topics such as sex is shamed upon, divorce is seen as taboo, being upfront and honest is viewed as rude.
+Only be ‘useful’ to society.
+Only pursue projects that have an end outcome.
+Straying from the conventional path is labelled as ‘rebellious’.
+Expressing yourself openly about topics such as sex is shamed upon.
+Going through divorce is seen as taboo.
+Expressing yourself in an upfront manner is perceived as rude.

 They can come from our upbringing, culture or a combination of both.
 Perhaps, our parents themselves were shit poor with their emotions.

 So how can vulnerability look like in your day to day life?

 It can come in many minute manners.
 For some, it can mean actually putting in work for an examination, and finding out if you were all that smart or not.
 It can come in the form of finally taking action in your relationships and building the required social skillsets and behaviours to better your dating life.
 The art of being vulnerable can be expressed by pursuing that lifestyle or job that we’ve been hesitating to pursue, making that career switch, that business hustle, and other pursuits that we’ve held back because of the fear of what our family, friends and society might think.